-Prerequisite: Successful completions of Algebra I or Algebra-8 (B+ or better) With permission, students can take concurrently with Geometry
+Prerequisite: Algebra I (A or better) or Algebra-8 (B+ or better).
+With permission, students can take concurrently with Geometry

-Building on their work with linear, quadratic, and exponential functions from Algebra I, students in Algebra II will extend their repertoire of functions to include polynomial and radical functions.
+Building on their work with linear, quadratic, and exponential functions from Algebra I, students in Algebra II will extend their repertoire of functions to include polynomial, rational, and radical functions.
 Students work closely with the expressions that define the functions, and continue to expand and hone their abilities to model situations and to solve equations, including solving quadratic equations over the set of complex numbers, solving exponential equations, and trigonometric functions.
 Algebra II Honors will also introduce the concepts of statistical thinking by developing understanding of the random processes that underlie statistical experiments.
 The Mathematical Practice Standards apply throughout each course and, together with the content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
-In preparation for honors Pre-Calculus, this course includes additional standards and rigorous content above the Algebra II course.
+This course includes additional standards above the Algebra II course.